YukiyamaShizuka/SPONSOR/Signal_Hardware_Sponsorship_Request_Please_Arrive_Before_2025-07-01.md

 > **Phone**: 136‑9652‑5769 *(for courier use only; all other inquiries via email:shizuka@treeos.art)*
 > **Preferred Courier**: JD Express only
 >
-> **If the sponsored equipment has been shipped, please notify us with the tracking number via email.**
+> **If the sponsored equipment has been shipped, please notify me with the tracking number via email.**

 To ensure an uninterrupted start, **please arrange for all equipment listed in this document to arrive no later than 1 July 2025**.
 This address will remain valid through Summer 2025, and delivery confirmation is welcomed via encrypted contact if required.